scenarioo/scenarioo-format/scenarioo_object_model.md

 # New Scenarioo Object Model

-> replaces former generic Details data model
+> this replaces the former generic Details data model
-> This is work in progress ... this is only a first draft to discuss further ...

 The Scenarioo Object Model allows to add arbitrary application-specific documentation data to any object in the scenarioo model.